Selling your home

 The transfer document may still require you to ask permissions for alterations.

-If you have carried out improvements to your home and have not obtained our permission, you may have to put this right before you can sell.
+If you have carried out improvements to your home and have not obtained our permission, you may have to return the property to its previous condition before you can sell.

 Most purchasers will not buy when there is a live breach of restrictive covenant.